There is a future life with God for those who put their trust in Jesus - NewsBreak

 There is a future life with God for those who put their trust in Jesus

-Dear Rev. Graham: I am a procrastinator and not proud of it.
+I am a procrastinator and not proud of it.
 My sweet parents left me a family heirloom — a 19th century clock.
 A handwritten note was behind the small door.
 My mother wrote: Redeem the time (Ephesians 5:16).
 When I hear the clock strike the top of another hour, I realize I cannot get that wasted hour back ever again and always remember this note.
-Is there a secret to learning discipline in how to use time as a friend instead of an enemy? — T.T.elizabethton.com
+Is there a secret to learning discipline in how to use time as a friend instead of an enemy?thebrunswicknews.com